-Late November snows meant that a couple of the ski resorts in the Pyrenees opened on Saturday 23rd November!
+Late November snows meant that a couple of the ski resorts in the Pyrenees opened partially in November!

 However, the official opening of the majority of ski resorts in the PO is usually around the first weekend of December, depending of course on the snow forecast.
 The 6th December is “Le Saint Nicolas” and the 8th is ” l’Immaculée Conception”, both of which are festival days and bank holidays in Spain.